JSalaat/TheFoodShop/README.md

 Using Ionic and Firebase It's a Real-Time food court App where user can order food from different restaurants menu.

-With Facebook SignIn Integration.
+With Facebook SignIn Integration and local auth login system.

 Changes occur real time.

-Ionic framwork project.
+Ionic/cordova framwork project.

-Backend on firebase implemented.
+Backend implemention on firebase .

 # Screen Shots of the App